Correcting Grain-Errors in Magnetic Media: Conclusion and Future Work

 There is clearly a strong connection between codes capable of correcting bursts of unidirectional errors and codes correcting grain-errors (where the length of the grain is longer than two).
 Constructing grain codes that are larger than the unidirectional codes from \cite{bose} could be of future research interest.

 Finally, we note that Construction~\ref{construct:color} may be applicable to the construction of new asymmetric error-correcting codes for the Z-channel.
-In fact, when $\Phi_{t,m}=\Gamma$ and $\cC_1$ (from Construction~\ref{construct:color}) is a single random-error-correcting ternary code, Construction~\ref{construct:color} is identical to the single asymmetric error-correcting code (from the ternary construction) described in \cite{grassl}.
+In fact, when $\Phi_{t,m}=\Gamma$ and $\cC_1$ (where $\cC_1$ represents the code $\cC_t$ in Construction~\ref{construct:color}) is a single unrestricted-error-correcting ternary code, Construction~\ref{construct:color} is identical to the single asymmetric error-correcting code (from the ternary construction) described in \cite{grassl}.
 Given new colorings (i.e., where $\Phi_{1,m} \neq \Gamma$) and new ternary codes for $\cC_1$, it may be possible to construct new codes with large cardinalities for the Z-channel.